Predicting the Mpemba Effect Using Machine Learning: Conclusion

 \section{Conclusion}

 The Mpemba Effect has been shown to occur in many systems, beyond the freezing of water.
-It has been shown to have applications in quantum heat engines.
 These applications motivate better predictions of the effect.
 In order to understand this effect, this work applies statistical methods to the Mpemba Effect in the Ising model.

-We demonstrate that a number of machine learning methods can be used.
+For the case of 5-15 spins in an ising chain, we demonstrate that a number of machine learning methods can be used.
 Neural networks are the most effective method when a large enough training data set is used.
 For very small data sets, non-liner regression with the LASSO method may be more effective at predicting $a_2$.
 These methods can predict the Mpemba Effect in systems much more complex than those on which they were trained.
 The decision tree method may be the most effective method at making predictions far outside the range it was trained on.
 Additionally, the Mpemba Effect can be predicted with neural networks when it is trained only on data where the Mpemba Effect does not occur.
 This indicates that information about the Mpemba Effect exists in situations in which it does not occur.
-Finally, we demonstrate that the strong Mpemba Effect can also be predicted using machine learning methods.
+Furthermore, we demonstrate that the strong Mpemba Effect can also be predicted using machine learning methods.
+It should be noted that a limitation to these methods (in comparision to numerical methods in other works) is that they can only be successfully applied to chains with an odd number of spins.

+In addition, we have studied the effect for a larger number of spins in the spin-chain using coarse-graining in the weak-coupling limit.
+In this method, neural networks can be used to make accurate prediction for the Mpemba Effect.
+For these spin-chains, accurate predictions can be made for an even number of spins, even if the network is only trained with data from odd-numbered spin chains.
+However, a limitation of predicting the Mpemba Effect in these systems is that long-ranged extrapolation to much larger spin-chains than the networks are trained on is not as accurate.

-These predictions were performed for the Mpemba Effect in the Ising model, however, the relative accuracy of each method might hold for the Mpemba Effect in other systems.
+This work can be extended in several ways.
+Firstly, future analysis could vary the bath temperature.
+Such an investigation could more optimally test the effect by selecting a single bath temperature and scanning for non-monoticity.
+Futhermore, these predictions were performed for the Mpemba Effect in the Ising model, however, the relative accuracy of each method might hold for the Mpemba Effect in other systems.
 Determination of the accuracy of various methods in other systems merits further investigation.

 \textit{Acknowledgments} --- This work was funded by an Ave Maria University undergraduate research grant by Michael and Lisa Schwartz.
 Thanks to Tom\'as Licheri for completing crucial tasks necessary for this research.